 The Prevalence of an Accidental Overdose

 While overdose can sometimes be brought upon intentionally, it most of the time is not.
 A person using drugs or alcohol does not always realize how bad their addiction has gotten until it is too late.
-Since accidental overdose tends to be more common, better prevention of it could be key in reducing overall overdose rates.
-Due to that, here are 5 ways to prevent accidental overdose:
+Since accidental overdose tends to be more common, better prevention of it could be essential in reducing overall overdose rates.
+Due to that, here are five ways to prevent accidental overdose:

 - Watch for Signs of Addiction – Being aware of and watching for the signs of addiction can help to catch and treat it early on.
 If you suspect an addiction in a loved one, educate yourself on the signs and symptoms of addiction.